travelster/DBGallery/beyond-basics/maps-view.md

 If image don't have GPS stamps, they can be added within DBGallery fairly easily by a Google Maps-like search for where they're taken.
 This works because integrate with the Google Maps API.

+## Maps View
-1) Maps View: Any images uploaded that have GPS coordinates can be shown across a map.
+Any images uploaded that have GPS coordinates can be shown across a map.
 Select Map View from the main menu.

 ![Maps View](/assets/MapsView.jpg)

+## Map on the Main View
-2) See where it is on a map directly from from the thumbs gallery view.
+See where it is on a map directly from from the thumbs gallery view.

 ![Maps View Thumbs](/assets/MapsView-Thumbs.jpg){: width="65%"}

+## Setting GPS location within DBGallery
-3) When GPS stamps don't already exist in the image, set the location when editing data.
+When GPS stamps don't already exist in the image, set the location when editing data.
 Start typing the location as you would in Google Maps and choose from the list.
 Press the expand button to see the map in full screen mode to tweak the map marker location.
 Tweak existing locations on images that already have GPS data by dragging the marker within the small map window or pressing the expand button.

 ![Maps View Set Location](/assets/MapsView-SetLocation.png){: width="90%" .ml-8}

-4) Reverse geocoding.
+## Reverse Geocoding
 Street address is automatically added using <a href="https://en.wikipedia.org/wiki/Reverse_geocoding" target="_blank">reverse geocoding</a> anytime an image is uploaded or a new location is set in when editing data.
 This info includes street name and number, city and country.

 ![Maps View Reverse GeoCoding](/assets/MapsView-ReverseGeocoding.png){: width="75%"}